wellcometrust/reach/README.md

     make docker-build
     docker-compose up -d
     ```
-1. Verify came up with:
+1. Verify it all came up with:
     ```
     docker-compose ps
     ```